 Education:

-2018 Alum of Interdisciplinary Art and Theory Program, New York
+2018 Alumni of Interdisciplinary Art and Theory Program, New York

 2014 Independent Study and Art History Research, University of Urbino “Carlo Bo”, Urbino, Italy